 Wisk Together and Add in:

 - 2 1/2 cups gluten-free flour

 Mix until dough ball forms.
 Wrap and chill 3 hours.
-Roll 3/16″ thick on wax paper, dusting with powdered sugar to prevent sticking as needed.
-Bake at 375° for 7-8 minutes until edges are slightly brown.
+Roll 3/16″ thick (try these rolling pin bands for even thickness) on wax paper or counter, dusting with powdered sugar to prevent sticking as needed.
+Bake at 400° for 8-10 minutes until edges are slightly brown.

 Like most kids, my sweet girl just wants to be a good helper.
 At the ripe old age of 4, she’s a self-proclaimed big girl and needed a big girl job, so she got to run the mixer.

 When it was time to roll out the dough and cut the shapes, she was most excited for the unicorn cookie cutter.
 Valentine unicorns definitely didn’t fit my vision, “but hey,” I thought, “we’re bonding so let’s roll with it!”
 We put the shapes into the freezer for a few minutes, and then into the oven.
 Eight minutes later, we had our first sheet of yummy cookies awaiting their final touches.

 This is my favorite part!
 The decorating!
 This year I decided to try my hand at royal icing for the first time.
 And you know what?
 I loved it.
 I have always been a fan of the textures I can get from a piping tip and a no-fuss can of frosting from the store.
 But there is something so serene about the smooth finish of the royal icing version.
 And it is super kid-friendly too, because they can just squeeze and let the icing flood the cookie.
 It is going to take some practice to get the consistency just right, but this technique will be in the cookie rotation from now on.

 In the end, we successfully baked and decorated a ton of Valentine cookies.
 Some were nice and neat, some were a little more “free spirited.”
 And the unicorns were eaten as soon as they were decorated.